 Welcome to Hapkido 101!

-The study of physics, geometry, psychology, and physiology are the base of a very important program when studying Hapkido as well as Chiropractic.
+The study of physics, geometry, psychology, and physiology are the base of a very important program when studying our style Hapkido as well as Chiropractic.

 The keys to creating the balance mentioned above can be found in the